Marcolux/Recipe/README.md

 -From the Navigation Bar I can click add Recipe that will show a drop down menu with two links, 1 to add from website and 1 add by typing in.

--If I click add from website I will navigate to a different page where I can see an input and an button.
+-If I click add from website I will navigate to a different page where I can see an input and a button.
 After I paste the link into the input and I click search, I will make an Api call and the api will try to read the info from the website.

 -If I have a successful call I will see picture, ingredients and instructions for the recipe